Destinations Greece The Cyclades Mykonos

 The Nammos coast · beach-club hierarchy · the south-coast hotel hub

-A kilometre of south coast running from the Platis Gialos hotel row to Psarou, where Nammos (open since 2003) is the beach club every other one is measured against — still the most-photographed lunch table on the island.
+A kilometre of south coast running from the Platis Gialos hotel row to Psarou, where Nammos (open since 2003) is the beach club every other one gets measured against, and still the most-photographed lunch table on the island.
 The Platis Gialos water taxi reaches nearly every south-coast beach: Paradise, Super Paradise, Paraga, Agrari, Elia.
 Stay: Branco (on Platis Gialos), Mykonos Grand (Agios Ioannis).
-Eat at Nammos for the long lunch, Avli tou Thodori for the taverna alternative two minutes away.
+Eat at Nammos for the long lunch, or Avli tou Thodori for the taverna two minutes away.

 Nammos beach clubSouth-coast water-taxi hubBranco · Mykonos Grand